-This policy defines the purpose of the Alphacrucis College (AC) Special Studies Program (SSP) for faculty and outlines the eligibility criteria and procedures for application.
+This policy defines the purpose of the Alphacrucis University College (AC) Special Studies Program (SSP) for faculty and outlines the eligibility criteria and procedures for application.

 SSP is a substantial strategic investment which is beneficial to AC and its academic faculty.
 Therefore, SSP leave is assessed and approved based on the following principles:

 - is a benefit not an entitlement; it is not automatic even when the applicant satisfies the eligibility requirements;

 - expands AC’s industry, research and community linkages nationally and/or internationally;

 - is subject to budgetary constraints;

 - will usually only be granted where the academic activities of AC can continue without serious disruption;